Jounie2022/Jounie-Queue-System/README.md

 Discord-Based Queue W/ Minigames, Configurable Images, Links, &amp; Configurable Names!

 # How To Install
-1. Drag & Drop "Spoody-Queue" Into your resources folder.
+1. Drag & Drop "Jounie-Queue-Main" Into your resources folder.
 2. Properly Configure the Config.
 (Bot Token, Roles, Etc)
 3. Start In Server.CFG!
 4. Enjoy!
 (Don't forget to change the links in postcard.json!)